AmigaMaster/Simple-Game-Solutions/solutions/C/Captain Disaster in Death Has A Million Stomping Boots-EN.md

     The Stinging Smell of Sulphur overwhelms me
     I lose consciousness… all is lost.
     ```
-  - Stop the colored wheels in teh following porder (clockwise beginning with the loest left wheel):
+  - Stop the colored wheels at the following colors (clockwise beginning with the bottom left wheel):
   - `GREEN YELLOW PURPLE RED YELLOW BLACK`
   - Location "LOST"